| Title: | Modeling Species Distributions in Three Dimensions |

 caution (see Elith et al, 2010 in MEE).

-vector with MESS scores for each
+A SpatRaster vector with MESS scores for each

 voxel; layer names correspond to layer names of first

-vector in projection
+SpatRaster vector in projection list.

 The calibration dataset should include both presences and background/pseudoabsence points used to calibrate an ecological niche model.